godotengine/godot-docs/classes/class_occluderpolygon2d.rst

 | *Getter* | is_closed()       |
 +----------+-------------------+

 If ``true``, closes the polygon.
 A closed OccluderPolygon2D occludes the light coming from any direction.
 An opened OccluderPolygon2D occludes the light only at its outline's direction.
-Default value ``true``.
+Default value: ``true``.

 .. _class_OccluderPolygon2D_property_cull_mode: